Nature Park Projects

 Moss Mountain

-The south-exposed Moosberg is located in the nature park municipality of Weißenbach.
+The south-facing Moosberg is located in the nature park municipality of Weißenbach.
 It is part of the Natura 2000 and nature reserve Tiroler Lech and extends between 900 and 1,140 m above sea level.
 In the past, the Moosberg was traditionally farmed and grazed.
 Especially the open meadows and pastures were

 learn more